panaversity/learn-applied-generative-ai-fundamentals/01_technology_background/00_prologue/readme.md

 Abstract:
 As the field of Artificial Intelligence (AI) continues to evolve, a new profile of AI developer is emerging: the “agentic” AI developer—one who not only crafts intelligent systems but also imbues them with autonomy, adaptability, and a human-centric ethos.
 This new breed of developer must possess a blend of technical prowess, multidisciplinary knowledge, ethical awareness, creative problem-solving skills, and forward-looking vision.
 The essential skills and qualities that define an agentic AI developer, detailing the interplay between algorithmic acuity, domain specialization, interpersonal competencies, ethics and governance, and an unwavering commitment to human well-being.
 Ultimately, agentic AI developers hold the key to ensuring that intelligent agents become valuable collaborators to humanity, rather than opaque and uncontrollable entities.

-1. Introduction
+### Introduction
 Artificial Intelligence is no longer confined to theoretical discussions or limited laboratory experiments.
 Intelligent agents today influence decisions in finance, healthcare, education, logistics, entertainment, and countless other fields.
 This rapid adoption has fueled a demand for a new kind of AI professional—an “agentic” AI developer who transcends traditional software engineering boundaries to create systems endowed with agency, autonomy, and a holistic understanding of their operating environment.

-An agentic AI developer is not only a skilled coder or machine learning expert.
+An agentic AI developer is not only a skilled coder or agentic AI expert.
 They must also be adept at understanding user needs, navigating complex ethical landscapes, anticipating unintended consequences, and collaborating with diverse stakeholders.
 As AI moves from reactive tools to proactive, self-directed problem-solvers, these developers must architect systems that are trustworthy, adaptable, and aligned with human values.

 Our program explores the unique blend of technical, ethical, interpersonal, and forward-thinking qualities that agentic AI developers must possess, highlighting the importance of holistic skill sets in ensuring that the AI revolution serves the greater good.